 - Teeth: These are very resistant to heat and serve the identification of the body even with strong charring.

-- Head: Heat haematoma are frequent post-mortem bleedings in the skull.
-These bleedings are caused by a contraction of the dura mater with a detachment from the calvaria during which veins rupture.
+- Head: Heat hematoma are frequent post-mortem bleedings in the skull.
+These bleedings are caused by a contraction of the dura mater with a detachment from the calvaria during which the veins rupture.
 Furthermore, the heat can blow up the skull.

 Among the signs of vital reactions is redness of the skin and skin blisters.
 All the other external findings may also occur on the corpse – here only an internal autopsy can provide further information.

-During maintained respiratory function, combustion gases such as CO, CO2 and hydrogen cyanide reach the respiratory organs and are traceable in the blood of the corpse.
-Traceable are smut on the mouth and the nostrils, sooty material in the trachea, heat changes in the mucous membrane, acid burns from the combustion gases in the respiratory tracts and, with CO-poisoning, a bright cherry red colour of the livor mortis and internal organs.
+During maintained respiratory function, combustion gases such as carbon monoxide (CO), carbon dioxide (CO2) and hydrogen cyanide reach the respiratory organs and are traceable in the blood of the corpse.
+Traceable are smut on the mouth and the nostrils, sooty material in the trachea, heat changes in the mucous membrane, acid burns from the combustion gases in the respiratory tracts and, with CO-poisoning, a bright cherry red color of the livor mortis and internal organs.

 In the following cases vital reactions do not occur: